wpietri/sucks/README.md

 To get started, you'll need to have already set up an EcoVacs account using your smartphone.

-Step one is to log in:
+With that ready, step one is to log in:
 ```
     % sucks login
     Ecovacs app email: [your email]